Splode/hackwild/_drafts/jekyll-vue-part-one.md

 category: Jekyll
 ---

-Static Site Generators (SSG) are aweseome and Jekyll is certainly one of the most robust options.
+Static Site Generators (SSG) are awesome and Jekyll is one of the most robust options available.
 It's stable, well supported and straightforward.
-What makes it even better?
-The reactivity of Vue.js Single File Components (SFC) and webpack optimizations ⚡.
+What would make it even better?
+The reactivity of Vue.js Single File Components (SFC) and webpack optimizations, of course.

 In this two-part series we'll combine the configurability of Jekyll SSG with the reactivity of Vue.
 In part one, we'll cover starting a new Jekyll project, installing Vue, and configuring webpack.
-In part two, we'll integrate Vue SFCs into our Jekyll layouts, and implement cache-control with webpack.
+In part two, we'll integrate Vue SFCs into our Jekyll layouts, and implement cache-control with webpack ⚡.

-This tutorial will assume a basic knowledge of [Jekyll](https://jekyllrb.com/) and [Vue.js](https://vuejs.org/).
+> This tutorial will assume a basic knowledge of [Jekyll](https://jekyllrb.com/) and [Vue.js](https://vuejs.org/).

 ## Setting Up the Project